Best savings accounts in Singapore with highest interest rates [July 2025]

 However, we were able still able to maximise our interest rate earned on different savings account based on various requirements we can fulfil.

-If you are looking for a promotion, the UOB Lunar New Year pot of gold promotion offers additional cash rewards when you deposit fresh funds into a UOB savings account.
+If you are looking for a promotion, the UOB Nation of Savers promotion offers additional cash rewards when you deposit fresh funds into a UOB savings account.

 If you are also looking to buy an investment or insurance product with the bank in addition to depositing S$75,000 of savings, crediting your salary and spending on credit card, then the best savings account for you might be the Bank of China SmartSaver or Standard Chartered Bonus Saver.

-If you are looking for a promotional interest rate for top-up of fresh funds, then the savings account to consider is the Stanchart eSaver account and HSBC Everyday Global Account (EGA).
+If you are looking for a promotional interest rate for top-up of fresh funds, then the savings account to consider is the HSBC Everyday Global Account (EGA), and Standard Chartered eSaver.

-Amongst the digital banks, GXS offers a compelling option with the interest rate of up to 2.98% p.a. with the Boost Pocket.
+Amongst the digital banks, GXS offers a compelling option with the interest rate of up to 1.98% p.a for up to $60,000.

 If you would like to reduce the worry of losing your hard earned savings to scammers, then it might be worthwhile considering a "money lock" account which allow you to only access your deposits in person.